codecopy/jsxbin-to-jsx-converter/README.md

 The converter automatically formats the code using [JsBeautifier](https://github.com/ghost6991/Jsbeautifier).

-The decoder has only been tested with version 2 jsxbin files (@JSXBIN@ES@2.0@).
-If your file is a different version it is not guaranteed to work.

 # Debugging
 To view the parse tree created by the decoder use the -v flag: